jcgneto/CV/README.md

 # Research areas of interest

-Bacterial population genomics and evolution.
+Microbial population and community ecology.
-Machine learning applications bacterial population genetics and genome evolution.
-Evolution of Foodborne pathogens.
+Molecular evolution of gut microbes (enteric pathogens and beneficial microbes).

 # Publications